Magnet of Doom: Synopsis

 In Paris the young ex-paratrooper and would-be boxer Michel Maudet loses his first big fight and is sacked by his manager.
 Needing a job, he answers an ad for a male secretary able to travel and is hired on the spot by Dieudonné Ferchaux, senior partner of a failing bank who has a criminal past.
 Without telling his girl friend Lina, whom he leaves penniless, that night he flies with Ferchaux to New York.
 Next morning, Ferchaux is able to collect millions of dollars from his safe-deposit box but cannot touch his US bank account because the French authorities are seeking his extradition.
 He has more money in Caracas, but doesn't want to go there yet.
 Hiring a car, he and Maudet drive by back roads to Louisiana, shadowed by immigration agents.
 He makes a stop at the birthplace of Frank Sinatra, in Hoboken.

 Along the way, Ferchaux tells him men can be either sheep, leopards, or jackals.
 He's impressed when Maudet plays a Sinatra song on a diner jukebox, two G.I.s come in and change it to an Elvis Presley song, and Maudet knocks them both down, and puts 'Frankie-boy' back on.
 But as the trip continues, Maudet becomes more and more dominant, stopping the car against Maudet's orders, to pick up a pretty blonde hitchhiker he has a brief fling with.
 Ferchaux realizes he must be on guard against Maudet, but grows increasingly dependent upon him.
 It's made clear to Maudet, by the immigration agents, that Ferchaux has no chance of escaping to Venezuela, and Maudet himself may have to stay in America for some time.

 Renting an isolated house in New Orleans, Ferchaux seems to fall sick and Maudet gets increasingly frustrated at the whims of an old man with no power left beyond his attaché case of dollars.
 Going to the neighborhood bar for drink and company, Maudet mentions his boss's stash to the owner Jeff, a reputed crook and murderer, and then picks up a dancer Lou in a night club.
 Deciding he would rather be with her, he takes Ferchaux's case of money but something makes him go back with it to the house, where Jeff and an accomplice are trying to rob Ferchaux, who fights back ferociously.
 Though Maudet routs the villains, Ferchaux has been knifed and dies in his arms--the case of money seems to be gone.
 With his last breath Ferchaux urges Maudet to take his key, which will open another safe-deposit box full of dollars in Venezuela, but Maude tells him he and his key can go to hell.
-He's decided to follow another path.
-Neither Sheep, Leopard, nor Jackal.
-What he will become is yet to be decided.